JeffersGlass/ideas/pystats_docs.md

 ### Uop pair counts

-The number of times each uop each other uop.
+The number of times each uop follows each other uop.

+The 'compatibility' column indicates whether each pair of uops has an overlapping use of the oparg, operand, and target.
+This is to make it simpler to tell which uops can be combined into a superinstruction without changing the instruction format.

 ### Unsupported opcodes